+. . . is surrounded by ocean.
 The round shape of this flat Earth is seen in photographs taken from space.

 Some of the common misconceptions shown by children cont'd:

-Earth is round and hollow People live inside it Do you have an up/down?
+Do you have an up/down?

 Earth round ball but people only live on the top half with their heads pointing to the north pole